moiatgit/rustbook/src/ch19-03-advanced-traits.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-19/src/main.rs}}
 ```

-<span class="caption">Listing 19-19: A trait with an associated function and a
+<span class="caption">Llistat 19-19: A trait with an associated function and a
 type with an associated function of the same name that also implements the
 trait</span>